 Targeted drug delivery systems can fix these issues by increasing the therapeutic index of compounds and enhancing therapeutic efficacy.
 They can minimize drug accumulation in healthy body sites and reduce the side effects of toxicity.

 Nanoencapsulation can also protect therapeutics from degradation in biological environments and provide solubilization.
-Additionally, these drug delivery systems can contribute to developing more precise tests and imaging techniques for disease diagnosis.
+Additionally, these drug delivery systems can help develop more precise diagnostic tests and imaging techniques.

-This article details five startups developing innovative and sustainable drug delivery systems.
+This article details five startups developing innovative, sustainable drug-delivery systems.

 1. 1inhaler makes a foldable inhaler as small as a credit card